Crystallization: A Normal & Natural Process

 Honey that contains little bits of pollen will also begin to crystallize more quickly.
 These small flecks of pollen provide a base for the crystals to begin growing.
 But pollen in honey is a good thing!
 Pollen is simply a byproduct of bees collecting nectar in order to make honey.
 This pollen lets us know what region honey comes from and from which type of flower.
 At Nature Nate’s, we do not filter the pollens out, and we ensure a high pollen count in order to trace our honey back to its roots to ensure it’s coming from where we say it is.
 Look for the Nature Nate’s bright orange label for raw and unfiltered honey, tested and guaranteed to have been made in North America.

 Is my honey still good?

 So what does this all mean for you?
 It means that honey that tends to crystallize is real honey, and it’s still good to eat.
 Here’s how:

 If you notice that your once smoothly flowing honey has become thicker, enjoy it for what it is!
 Crystallized honey is safe to eat raw or cook with.

 Prefer to drizzle?
 Put your bottle in a pot of warm water

 In order to return your favorite sweetener to its liquid state, simply give your Nature Nate’s bottle a bath.
 Don’t microwave it or put it in boiling water!
-You want to gently warm the honey without overheating, as high heat kills enzymes found in honey.
+You want to gently warm the honey without overheating.
 So take a large bowl, fill it with warm water and let your bottle rest until the crystals begin to melt away.

 Whichever form you like best, it’s still deliciously golden honey.
 Even if the crystallization process begins in your Nature Nate’s bottle, know that this is a normal, natural process and your honey is still good to enjoy.